Why is Google using [[geothermal energy::It is a form of energy that is generated from the heat stored underneath the Earth’s surface.]]?

 Google recently started a geothermal project in Nevada, USA, partnering with Fervo, a clean-energy company.
 This project creates power by tapping into the heat stored deep under the ground.
 Fervo uses special drilling methods to extract this underground heat.

-This geothermal technology works by pumping cold water 8,000 feet deep, creating steam.
-This steam turns a turbine, creating electricity to power two data centres in Henderson and Reno (two cities in Nevada) and Google Cloud operations in Las Vegas.
+This steam turns a [[turbine::A machine through which liquids or gases flow to produce power.]], creating electricity to power two data centres in Henderson and Reno (two cities in Nevada) and [[Google Cloud::A type of computing service that Google provides.]] operations in Las Vegas.

 What is the potential of geothermal energy?